cybernetisk/drift/internsystem-backend/README.md

 ## Updating

-`./update.sh` will take care of the needed updating.
+`ENV=test ./update.sh` will take care of the needed updating.
 See the script for details.